a

 4. Bylaws and borders

-Other scenarios that could result in a value jump between homes on nearby streets involve zoning or other jurisdictional borders.
-For instance, a border between two municipalities could stand between two homes.
-One municipality may have looser zoning rules that allow for redevelopment.
-Depending on the property, this could increase values.
-Property taxes, which also impact home values (lower taxes reduce ownership costs and can be a positive for values), may also differ between two neighbourhood municipalities.
+Other scenarios that could result in a value jump between homes on nearby streets involve zoning or other jurisdictional borders: for instance, if a border between two municipalities stands between two homes.
+Here are some possible implications for home values:

 5. Prestige